moorhen-coot/Moorhen/README.md

 # CCP4 Web Assembly

-This is a set of CMakeLists.txt files which compile some of the CCP4 libraries, some of Coot and the Gnu Scientific Library to Web Assembly.
+This project is a set of scripts, patches and CMakeLists.txt files which enable the compilation of  some of the [CCP4](https://www.ccp4.ac.uk/) libraries, some of [Coot](https://www2.mrc-lmb.cam.ac.uk/personal/pemsley/coot/), and the [Gnu Scientific Library](https://www.gnu.org/software/gsl/) to Web Assembly.
+Also contained are some examples of using the generated JS/Web
+Assembly.
+There is one command line example which offers some of the functionality of the CCP4 program `superpose`.

+The emscripten suite of tools is required to do the compilation.

+The sources of CCP4, Coot and GSL are not contained within this project.
+They are downloaded and patched by the `get_sources` script.

 1. Install emscripten following:
 [https://emscripten.org/docs/getting_started/downloads.html](https://emscripten.org/docs/getting_started/downloads.html)